DeiC-HPC/slurmlearning/text/07_mem_lim.md

 Memory limit
 ---

-Like the time limit the memory limit is a paramter Slurm uses to manage resources.
+Like the time limit the memory limit is a parameter Slurm uses to manage resources.
 Ideally one should set the memory limit in the same way that the time limit is set, i.e. between 110% and 120% of the expected maximum memory consumption.

 Exercises